sedol1339/files/abstracts.md

 ## 2014

-!
+Bach, F. (2014).
+Breaking the Curse of Dimensionality with Convex Neural Networks. arXiv, 1412.8690.
+Retrieved from https://arxiv.org/abs/1412.8690v2

 Bengio, Y. (2014).
 How Auto-Encoders Could Provide Credit Assignment in Deep Networks via Target Propagation. arXiv, 1407.7906.
 Retrieved from https://arxiv.org/abs/1407.7906v3

     - Three existing approaches are discussed to propagate training signals across the levels of representation
     - There is a fourth explored approach, to which the proposal discussed here belongs, based on target propagation